Contact the journal

 Open access policy

-From December 2020, all articles published in the Archaeology International are licensed under the Creative Commons Attribution Licence (CC-BY) 4.0 international licence agreement and published open access, making them immediately and freely available to read and download.
-The CC-BY licence agreement allows authors to retain copyright while allowing others to copy, distribute, and make some uses of the work.
+All articles published in Radical Americas are licensed under the Creative Commons Attribution License (CC-BY) 4.0 international license agreement and published open access, making them immediately and freely available to read and download.
+The CC-BY license agreement allows authors to retain copyright while allowing others to copy, distribute, and make some uses of the work.
+Further information regarding this can be found at https://creativecommons.org/licenses/by/4.0/ and licensing terms and conditions can be found in our Editorial Policy.

 UCL Press works with subject specific indexers to deposit published articles in relevant repositories and search databases.
-Articles published in the History Education Research Journal are indexed in:
+Articles published in Radical Americas are indexed in the following:

 - Google Scholar